bkupidura/nfc2mqtt/README.md

 * `Expired` - `4`, tag already expired
 * `ScanError` - `5`, nfc2mqtt was not able to scan this tag (ex. too fast removed from reader, or wrong authentication password)
 * `NoNdef` - `6`, tag dosen't contains `NDEF` field used to store content (probably not formatted by nfc2mqtt, or not supporting `NDEF`)

+### MQTT status
+nfc2mqtt will use MQTT last will/birth message.

+When it connects to MQTT broker, it will publish `1` to `nfc2mqtt/online`.
+When nfc2mqtt will be disconnected, `nfc2mqtt/online` will be set to `0`.

 ### Hardware
 I own one NFC reader (`ACR122U`), so all development is done on it.